soverenio/docs/docs/administration/configuring-agent.md

 ## Sending metrics to local Prometheus

-If you want to monitor the metrics that the Soveren Agent collects, here's hod to do that:
+If you want to monitor the metrics that the Soveren Agent collects, here's how to do that:

 ```shell
 prometheusAgent: